-How we performed: The majority of ADFs continue to be cooking related, reflecting the national picture, with cooking appliances accounting for 46% of these fires.
+How we performed: The majority of ADFs continue to be cooking related, reflecting the national picture.
+Cooking appliances were the largest ignition category for accidental dwelling fires, accounting for 46% of these fires.
 This year there have been 1,540 ADFs, which is a reduction of 5% and, as shown on the graph, is a reducing trend.